mattpap/masters-thesis/sphinx/src/groebner.rst

     (7) -> (G ~= [1]) @ Boolean
        (7) true

-`Mathematica <http://www.wolfram.com/mathematica/>`_ has extensive built--in support for |groebner|
+Mathematica, available at `<http://www.wolfram.com/mathematica/>`_, has extensive built--in support for |groebner| bases.
-bases.
 Detailed documentation on this matter can be found in [MathematicaGroebner]_.
 Mathematica has a very peculiar language for interaction with the user and its syntax, which was influence by the infix dialect of lisp (or m--lisp), is very different from other languages used in symbolic mathematics, so will skip detailed syntactic comparison and refer the reader to [Wolfram2003book]_.

 ::